Slins-23/software-renderer/README.md

 A 3D software renderer implemented from "scratch", on Windows.
 More specifically everything that is directly related to rendering other than SDL.

+**Make sure to update the scene folder and models folder in the menu to where you downloaded or intend to store scenes and models.
+You can also change the default values in `SceneTab.h` and recompile.**

 <h3>Libraries used</h3>

 | Library      | Version | Usage | URL     |